-- BIO 101 Biological Science I 4 SHC This course is the first of a sequence introducing biology.
-Topics include the scientific method, basic biochemistry, cell structure and function, cell physiology, cell reproduction and development, Mendelian genetics, population genetics, natural selection, evolution, and ecology.
-Prerequisites: ENG 100 and RDG 100 or RWR 100 and a minimum grade of C in MAT 101 or MAT 152 or appropriate placement test scores.
-(3/3) - BIO 102 Biological Science II 4 SHC This course is a continuation of introductory biology that includes classification of organisms and structural and functional considerations of all kingdoms (particularly major phyla as well as viruses).
+BIO 101 Biological Science I

+This course is a study of the scientific method, basic biochemistry, cell structure and function, cell physiology, cell reproduction and development, Mendelian genetics, population genetics, natural selection, evolution, and ecology.
+Prerequisites: ENG 100 and RDG 100, or RWR 100, and a minimum grade of C in MAT 101 or MAT 152, or appropriate placement test scores.
+(3/3)

+BIO 102 Biological Science II

+This course is a study of the classification of organisms and structural and functional considerations of all Kingdoms (Particularly major phyla as well as viruses).
 Vertebrate animals and vascular plants are emphasized.
-Prerequisites: ENG 100 and RDG 100 or RWR 100 and a minimum grade of C in MAT 101 or MAT 152 or appropriate placement test scores.
-(3/3) - BIO 112 Basic Anatomy and Physiology 4 SHC This course is a basic integrated study of the structure and function of the human body.
-All body systems are surveyed with an emphasis on biological chemistry, cells, tissues, organization, and homeostasis.
-Prerequisites: ENG 100 and RDG 100 or RWR 100 and a minimum grade of C in MAT 032 and MAT 012 or appropriate placement test scores.
-(3/3) - BIO 115 Basic Microbiology 3 SHC This is a general course in microbiology, including epidemiology, presence, control and identification of microorganisms.
+Prerequisites: ENG 100 and RDG 100, or RWR 100, and a minimum grade of C in MAT 101 or MAT 152, or appropriate placement test scores.
+(3/3)

+BIO 112 Basic Anatomy and Physiology 4 SHC

+This course is a basic integrated study of the structure and function of the human body.
+All body systems are surveyed with an emphasis on biological chemistry, cells, tissues, organization and homeostasis.
+Prerequisites: ENG 100 and RDG 100, or RWR 100, and a minimum grade of C in MAT 032 and MAT 012, or appropriate placement test scores.
+(3/3)

+BIO 115 Basic Microbiology

+This is a general course in microbiology, including epidemiology, presence, control, and identification of microorganisms.

 Prerequisite: Minimum grade of C in BIO 101 or BIO 102.
+(2/3)

-(2/3) - BIO 210Anatomy and Physiology I4 SHCThis is the first in a sequence of courses, including an intensive coverage of the body as an integrated whole.
+BIO 210 Anatomy and Physiology I 4 SHO

+This is the first in a sequence of courses, including an intensive coverage of the body as an integrated whole.
 All body systems are studied.
-Prerequisite: ENG 100 and RDG 100, or RWR 100, or appropriate placement test score; a minimum grade of C in MAT 032 and MAT 012 or appropriate placement test score.
-(3/3) - BIO 211 Anatomy and Physiology II 4 SHC This is a continuation of a sequence of courses, including intensive coverage of the body as an integrated whole.
+Prerequisite: ENG 100 and RDG 100, or RWR 100, or appropriate placement test score; a minimum grade of C in MAT 032 and MAT 012, or appropriate placement test score.
+(3/3)

+BIO 211 Anatomy and Physiology II 4 SHC

+This is a continuation of a sequence of courses, including intensive coverage of the body as an integrated whole.
 All body systems are studied.
 Prerequisite: Minimum grade of C in BIO 210.
+(3/3)

-(3/3) - BIO 225 Microbiology 4 SHC This is a detailed study of microbiology as it relates to infection and the disease processes of the body.
-Topics include immunity, epidemiology, medically important microorganisms and diagnostic procedures for identification.
+BIO 225 Microbiology

+This is a detailed study of microbiology as it relates to infection and the disease processes of the body.
+Topics include immunity, epidemiology, medically important microorganisms, and diagnostic procedures for identification.
 Prerequisite: Minimum grade of C in BIO 210.
 (3/3)